OICR/softeng-blog/_posts/junjun_zhang/2017-09-27-dag-db-with-version-control-in-elasticsearch.md

 labelled using its ID appended with a revision number.
 For example, `a1.1` denotes entity `a1` at revision 1.
 Relationships are represented as arrows pointing from child node to parent node.

-At very minimum, we would expect a DAG database records every node and its relationships to other nodes, allows changes (update, create and delete) to be made to the nodes and relationships conforming to the defined schema.
+At a very minimum, we would expect a DAG database to record every node and its relationships to other nodes and allow changes (update, create and delete) to be made to the nodes and relationships in conformity with the defined schema.
 For querying, a DAG DB should be able to lookup for any node by its ID and traverse the graph to retrieve related nodes.

-A version controlled DAG DB will add additional capabilities to keep full history of changes made to the DAG and allow access to the DAG back in time for every individual node and the DAG as a whole.
-In a sense, much like what you can in Git.
+A version controlled DAG DB will add additional capabilities to keep full history of changes made to the DAG, allowing access to any snapshot of the entire DAG and any revision of individual node.
+In a sense, much like what you can do in Git.

 In Figure 1, changes in version 2 of the `DAG` include:
 - updated `b1.1` to `b1.2`